 Commitment and conviction: The Volkswagen Group and its employees support refugees in many different ways

 Assuming social responsibility is one of the fundamental tenets of the corporate culture.
 Since fall 2015, we have been committed to providing refugees with emergency assistance, thus assisting them with their integration into society.
-As part of these efforts, the company has set up the “Volkswagen refugee support” unit that is overseen by the Board of Management member who is in charge of human resources and organization.
-The unit's responsibilities include coordinating across the Volkswagen Group’s brands, refugee assistance projects, initiating and carrying out measures and forming networks with other active companies and relief organizations.
+As part of these efforts, the company has set up the “Volkswagen refugee Aid” unit that is overseen by the Board of Management member who is in charge of human resources and organization.
+The unit's responsibilities include coordinating across the Volkswagen Group’s brands, refugee assistance projects, initiating and carrying out measures and forming networks with other active companies and NGOs.

 The initial focus of the actions undertaken by the Volkswagen Group and its employees was on emergency assistance – work that included providing experts and vehicles to refugee shelters, as well as monetary and non-monetary donations.